dystcz/nuxt-sanctum-auth/README.md

 # Nuxt Sanctum Auth

-This is a simple package for interating Laravel Sanctum auth with Nuxt3.
+This is a simple package for integrating Laravel Sanctum auth with Nuxt3.
 This package is in developement and for now works **only in SPA mode** (**no SSR yet**).

 ## Installation